 Jimmy Fallon's The Tonight Show recently featured a Beat Saber section where both the host and his guest, Brie Larson, played the VR Game.

 Normally, it would just be a regular bit of marketing that could benefit the whole VR industry but now it appears that YouTube's algorithm is automatically flagging any content creators' videos featuring the song and automatically blocks them.

 When he reached out to Beat Games, they couldn't help him unfortunately because the issue is on YouTube's end due to the algorithm detecting the same Content ID, automatically claiming the video in the process.

-YouTube's recent algorithm change has been much less than popular and it appears that people already expected something like this to happen, the moment someone posted that Beat Saber would be featured on Jimmy Fallon's Tonight Show.
+YouTube's recent algorithm change has been much less than popular and it appears that people something like this to happen, the moment someone posted that Beat Saber would be featured on Jimmy Fallon's Tonight Show.